AB-Akram/Pokemon-Mobile/README.md

 # Pokemon-Mobile
-click on the image for its description
+click on the image for its description (cliquez sur l'image pour sa description)